caiotravain/BLE-React-Example/README.md

 # BLE-React-Example - USING BLUETOOTH WITH REACT NATIVE AND EXPO

-<h3> Use inside the BLESampleExpo-main/BLESampleExpo-main/ with "npx expo run:android" or "npm run android" (first time is slow, but them it stores on cache)</h3>
+<h3> Use inside the BLESampleExpo-main/BLESampleExpo-main/ with "npx expo run:android" or "npm run android" (<strong>NOT RECOMMENDED</strong> first time is slow, but them it stores on cache)</h3>
 <p>use yarn install before to install all packages</p>
 <p>*add your sdk (minimun: 21)* location into the "/android/local.properties" file </p>
 <p>* if you dont have the SDK it can be downloaded via android studio</p>